AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/marketo-measure-maintenance.md

 ---
 # [!DNL Marketo Measure] Maintenance {#marketo-measure-maintenance}

-[!DNL Marketo Measure] pulls almost everything it needs from your CRM on a daily basis, but there are a few maintenance tasks you will want to schedule regularly to keep [!DNL Marketo Measure] humming along and outputting the most accurate information possible.
+[!DNL Marketo Measure] pulls almost everything that it needs from your CRM on a daily basis, but there are a few maintenance tasks you should schedule regularly to keep [!DNL Marketo Measure] humming along and outputting the most accurate information possible.

 **Sync Buyer Touchpoints for new offline campaigns (2x/month)**

 As you learned during onboarding, [!DNL Marketo Measure] gets information about your offline marketing efforts by syncing with your CRM's campaigns.
 As your organization kicks off new campaigns, be sure to enable Buyer Touchpoints for each campaign as appropriate.
-Check out [this article](/help/channel-tracking-and-setup/offline-channels/legacy-processes/syncing-offline-campaigns.md)for more information.
+Check out [this article for more information.

 **Upload spend for all channels (1x/month)**

-To take advantage of full revenue and ROI reporting capabilities for[!DNL Marketo Measure], you need to tell [!DNL Marketo Measure] how much you are spending on each of your marketing channels and subchannels.
-Designate the owner of each channel/subchannel and having those people report spend to a single party responsible for uploading new cost information on a monthly basis.
+To take advantage of full revenue and ROI reporting capabilities for[!DNL Marketo Measure], you must tell [!DNL Marketo Measure] how much you are spending on each of your marketing channels and subchannels.
+Designate the owner of each channel/subchannel and having those people report spending to a single party responsible for uploading new cost information on a monthly basis.

 Refresh your memory on how to upload cost information by reading [this article](/help/marketing-spend/spend-management/marketing-channel-costs.md).